alfiecg24/Achilles/docs/Write-ups/checkm8Writeup.md

 However, the callbacks invoked during the shut down of the USB stack could have queued new zero-length packet requests, which would then be leaked - and these can be used for heap shaping.
 Because of how to heap allocator logic works, if the IO buffer is `0x800` bytes and two allocations are leaked that are exactly `0x800` bytes apart, the space in between them will be preferred as the spot for the next `0x800`-sized allocation (A.K.A. the IO buffer upon DFU re-entry).
 This is due to the heap allocator choosing the smallest possible space for the allocation, of which the space between the two leaked allocations will be the perfect size.

 # Exploitation
-Unfortunately, to trigger the use-after-free with an incomplete data phase, you must go beyond the normal boundaries of USB transfers, as defined in the USB specification.
-There are two solutions for this that have been utilised in the open-source community: firstly, using micro-controllers (such as an Arduino + USB Host Controller) like [this](https://github.com/a1exdandy/checkm8-a5), to gain maximum control over the USB stack of the host device, allowing you to control exactly what is sent and when; secondly, forcing the cancellation of the transfer midway through, as is done in [ipwndfu](https://github.com/aXi0mX/ipwndfu) by using an extremely short timeout on an asynchronous transfer.
+Unfortunately, to trigger the use-after-free with an incomplete data phase, you must go beyond the normal boundaries of USB transfers defined in the USB specification.
+There are two solutions for this that have been utilised in the open-source community: firstly, using micro-controllers (such as an Arduino + USB Host Controller) like [this](https://github.com/a1exdandy/checkm8-a5), to gain maximum control over the USB stack of the host device, allowing you to control exactly what is sent and when; secondly, forcing the cancellation of the transfer midway through, as is done in [ipwndfu](https://github.com/aXi0mX/ipwndfu) and [gaster](https://github.com/0x7FF/gaster) (amongst others) by using an extremely short timeout on an asynchronous transfer.

 The stages of exploitation are as follows:
-* Shaping the heap
+* Shaping the heap (AKA heap feng shui)
 * Trigger the use-after-free vulnerability
 * Sending and executing the payload

-The following sections will have code examples for each of these stages - which are taken from my currently-unreleased checkm8-based project.
+The following sections will have code examples for each of these stages - which are taken from my currently-unreleased checkm8-based project but that are heavily based on the [gaster](https://github.com/0x7FF/gaster) implementation.
+It is also important to note that it is simplified for the T8011 SoC, but certain areas of the exploit are different for the varying SoCs.

 ## Heap feng shui
 Heap feng shui is the technique of deliberately manipulating the heap and shaping it to benefit exploitation.
 Using the memory leak discussed earlier, we can trick the heap allocator into allocating the IO buffer in a different location on re-entry - allowing us to access the freed buffer from the previous iteration of DFU.